Chadius/terosDesignNotes/characters/playable/torrin.md

 - The reputation of water tyrants follows her every step.
 She tries to be withdrawn and invisible when she isn't needed.

+# Visual look
+## Little "hair"
+Torrin maintains a human shape as much as she can, and that includes keeping mist and steam in check.
+She's more of a solid blob of water.

 #### Internal
 Torrin finds her body, her identity stolen, and it upsets her deeply.
 She worked hard to cultivate it, and now people look down at her like a monster.